SUSE Technical Reference Documentation Contributors Guide #

 This is the text you wish the reader to see (typically in place of the URI) and be able to click to open the remote resource in an appropriate application (such as a Web browser).

-To use a custom link text, append it to the URL as an attribute.
-That is,
+To use a custom link text, append it to the URL enclosed in square brackets ([

 https://target-URL[custom link text]